Chemotaxis-induced phase separation

-\textit{Stationary aggregate profiles.\;---} The stationary, one-dimensional pattern profile $[\Tilde{\rho}(x),\Tilde{c}(x)]$ can be determined in the $(\rho,\eta)$-phase plane by generalizing local equilibria theory \cite{Halatek.Frey2018,Brauns.etal2020}.
-In stationary state, the diffusive and chemotactic fluxes must balance, i.e., the total flux ${\sim \partial_x\eta}$ [cf.\ Eq.~\eqref{eq:cont-eq}] must vanish everywhere on a domain with no-flux or periodic boundary conditions.
-Thus, stationary patterns are constrained to the \emph{flux-balance subspace} (FBS) ${\Tilde{\eta}(x)=\eta_\mathrm{stat}}$ [Fig.~\ref{fig:1}(c,d)].
-Given that the densities ${\rho,c > 0}$ are bounded from below, the (well-separated) patterns are either mesa-shaped and composed of low- and high-density plateaus connected by interfaces [Fig.~\ref{fig:1}(d)] or peak patterns.
-For peaks, the maximum density does not saturate in a plateau [Fig.~\ref{fig:1}(c)].
-These patterns are constructed by noting that the profile curvature $\partial_x^2 \Tilde{c}$ vanishes (approximately) in plateau regions and at inflection points of the pattern.
-The stationary chemoattractant equation implies that those regions correspond to FBS-NC intersections.
-In particular, the low- and high-density FBS-NC intersections $\rho_\pm$ of a \textsf{N}-shaped nullcline are approached by the minimum $\check\rho$ and maximum $\hat\rho$ pattern densities exponentially in the plateau widths [sharp-interface approximation discussed in Supplemental Material~\cite{supplemental_material}; Fig.~\ref{fig:1}(d)].
-Peak patterns occur if the third FBS-NC intersection $\rho_+$ does not exist ($\mathsf{\Lambda}$-shaped nullcline) or lies at higher densities (asymmetric \textsf{N}-shaped nullcline) than the total domain mass $M$ [blue-shaded in Fig.~\ref{fig:1}(c,d)], fixed by the initial conditions, allows for.
-For example, the mKS model has a $\mathsf{\Lambda}$-shaped nullcline allowing unconstrained cell-density growth while receptor-binding kinetics \cite{Segel1977} or volume-filling effects \cite{Hillen.Painter2001,Painter.Hillen2002} lead to \textsf{N}-shaped nullclines, directly explaining their density saturation.
-A precise, mathematical criterion for the transition from peak to mesa patterns is given in Ref.~\cite{Hillen2007}.
+\textit{Stationary aggregate profiles.\;---} The stationary, one-dimensional pattern profile $[\Tilde{\rho}(x), \Tilde{c}(x)]$ can be constructed in the $(\rho,\eta)$-phase plane by generalizing local equilibria theory \cite{Halatek.Frey2018,Brauns.etal2020}.
+In steady state, the diffusive and chemotactic fluxes must balance, i.e., the total flux ${\sim \partial_x\eta}$ [cf.\ Eq.\eqref{eq:cont-eq}] must vanish throughout domains with no-flux or periodic boundary conditions.
+Thus, stationary patterns are constrained to the \emph{flux-balance subspace} (FBS) ${\Tilde{\eta}(x)=\eta_\mathrm{stat}}$ [Fig.\ref{fig:1}(c,d); $\eta_\mathrm{stat}$ is discussed below].
+(Well-separated) aggregates are either mesa-shaped---with low- and high-density plateaus connected by interfaces [Fig.\ref{fig:1}(d)]---or peaks, where density maxima do not saturate in plateaus [Fig.\ref{fig:1}(c)].
+Plateaus and inflection points, where the curvature $\partial_x^2 \Tilde{c}$ (approximately) vanishes, are determined by FBS–NC intersections and serve as landmarks of the pattern.
+In particular, the outer intersections $\rho_\pm$ of a \textsf{N}-shaped NC are approached exponentially by the pattern extrema $\check\rho$ and $\hat\rho$ as plateau widths increase [sharp-interface approximation in \cite{supplemental_material}; Fig.\ref{fig:1}(d)].
+Peak patterns occur if the rightmost FBS–NC intersection $\rho_+$ does not exist (as in a $\mathsf{\Lambda}$-shaped NC) or lies at higher densities (asymmetric \textsf{N}-shaped NC) than the total domain mass $M$ set by initial conditions allows for [blue-shaded in Fig.\ref{fig:1}(c,d)].
+For example, the mKS model has a $\mathsf{\Lambda}$-shaped NC allowing unrestricted cell-density growth, while receptor-binding kinetics \cite{Segel1977} or volume-filling effects \cite{Hillen.Painter2001,Painter.Hillen2002} lead to \textsf{N}-shaped NCs, directly explaining their density saturation.
+A mathematical criterion for the transition from peak to mesa patterns is given in Ref.~\cite{Hillen2007}.